Adiabatic Error Cancellation in Berry Phase Estimation: Adiabatic Perturbation Theory

 where $b_{nn}^{(2)}(0) = -\sum_{m\neq n}b_{nm}^{(2)}(0)$ from~\eqref{eq:APT_IC}, and $b_{nm}^{(2)}(0)$ is obtained from~\eqref{eq:b2_offdiag} at $s=0$.

 \textit{Second-order correction to the state:} The full second-order correction is

 with the coefficients given by~\eqref{eq:b2_offdiag} and~\eqref{eq:b2_diag}.
-A key feature of the APT is that all corrections at order $p$ are determined algebraically from the coefficients at order $p-1$, requiring only the instantaneous eigenvalues $E_n(s)$ and eigenstates $\ket{n(s)}$ of~$H(s)$.
+A key feature of the APT is that all corrections at order $p$ are determined from the coefficients at order $p-1$ by algebraic operations and quadratures, requiring only the instantaneous eigenvalues $E_n(s)$ and eigenstates $\ket{n(s)}$ of~$H(s)$.

+Finally, we record the proof of the leading-order leakage expansion. \begin{proof}[Proof of \cref{prop:leakage_error}] For the ground-state initial condition $b_m(0)=\delta_{m0}$, the first-order result~\eqref{eq:Psi1} gives the amplitude on the excited state $\ket{n(1)}$ at the end of the loop as